Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 ## How-To

+Each Brain in an environment can have a corresponding curriculum.
+These curriculums are held in what we call a metacurriculum.
+A metacurriculum allows different brains to follow different curriculums within the same environment.

+### Specifying a Metacurriculum

+We first create a folder inside `python/curricula/` for the environment we want to use curriculum learning with.
+For example, if we were creating a metacurriculum for Wall Jump, we would create the folder `python/curricula/wall-jump/`.
+We will place our curriculums inside this folder.

+### Specifying a Curriculum

 In order to define a curriculum, the first step is to decide which parameters of the environment will vary.
-In the case of the Wall Area environment, what varies is the height of the wall.
+In the case of the Wall Jump environment, what varies is the height of the wall.
 We define this as a `Reset Parameter` in the Academy object of our scene, and by doing so it becomes adjustable via the Python API.
-Rather than adjusting it by hand, we then create a simple JSON file which describes the structure of the curriculum.
-Within it we can set at what points in the training process our wall height will change, either based on the percentage of training steps which have taken place, or what the average reward the agent has received in the recent past is.
+Rather than adjusting it by hand, we will create a simple JSON file which describes the structure of the curriculum.
+Within it, we can specify which points in the training process our wall height will change, either based on the percentage of training steps which have taken place, or what the average reward the agent has received in the recent past is.
-Finally, we have to use the reset parameter we defined and modify the environment from the agent's `AgentReset()` function.
-Once these are in place, we simply launch learn.py using the `–curriculum` flag to point to the JSON file, and PPO we will train using Curriculum Learning.
-Of course we can then keep track of the current lesson and progress via TensorBoard.
+Below is an example curriculum for the BigWallBrain in the Wall Jump environment.

 ```json
 {